warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Intent Engine

 The Intent Engine is an immutable on-chain interpreter of the [Intent-Specific Language](#intent-specific-language), acting as a gatekeeper.
-When a users initiates a transaction, the Intent Engine checks the user's [Intent](#intent), represented as [abstract syntax tree](#abstract-syntax-tree), and returns `true` or `false`.
+When a users initiates a transaction, the Intent Engine checks the user's [Intent](#intent), represented as an [abstract syntax tree](#abstract-syntax-tree), and returns `true` or `false`.
 A [Keychain](#keychain) can fulfill a request only if the user's Intents are respected.

 ---